Children 6 weeks to 18 months of age

 Developmentally Appropriate Practice

 Many childcare facilities group children according to vary narrow age ranges (often separated by as little as six months) and are moved to new rooms as often as four times before they turn three years of age.
 This strategy of constant shifting to new groups may disrupt the child’s developmental processes as he/she is required to shift attention from his/her own development to adjust to a new space.
-The mixed-age grouping in our Infant and Young Toddler Program allows children to experience life in a consistent setting.
+The mixed-age grouping in our Infant Program allows children to experience life in a consistent setting.
 Development proceeds without the interruption of moving, changing, and frequently adjusting during critical times of development.

 Children listen intently and watch mouth movements from the time of birth.
 They gain understanding long before they can speak.
-Our Infants and Young Toddlers are immersed in oral language all around them.
+Our Infants are immersed in oral language all around them.
 Caregivers talk to the children and explain what is happening throughout their day.
 As each child begins to experiment with their voice, imitating sounds, and saying a few words, caregivers will talk and listen to them.
 Language materials in the environment such as books, objects, and pictures for naming will further expand each child’s exposure to language.

 Gross Motor Development

-Infants and Young Toddlers are interested in the environment around them as they begin to refine their movements.
+Infants are interested in the environment around them as they begin to refine their movements.
 During this period they learn how to roll over, creep, and sit.
 Crawling, toddling, and walking follow.
 During the child’s first year it is critical that they be provided an environment for movement.
-Richland Academy’s Infant and Young Toddler program avoids the use of swings, playpens, cribs, walkers, jumpers, carriers, and high chairs to contain your child.
+Richland Academy’s Infant program avoids the use of swings, playpens, cribs, walkers, jumpers, carriers, and high chairs to contain your child.
 Children are free to explore the environment, which includes materials and equipment to promote creeping, standing, and walking.
 The room contains child-sized furniture to promote independence and gross motor development.

 Fine Motor Development

 Fine motor development is encouraged as each child gains control of their arms and hands as they manipulate mobiles, rattles, and objects to mouth, grasp, and move.
-Infants and Young Toddlers like to experience and discover cause and effect, such as shaking a rattle or banging things to make noise.
+Infants like to experience and discover cause and effect, such as shaking a rattle or banging things to make noise.
 As the pincer grasp develops, the children practice eating finger foods, drinking from a cup, and manipulating a spoon.